How do updated COVID-19 travel requirements impact North Country schools?

 - On the fourth day of quarantine, obtain a second COVID-19 tests

-However, if COVID-19 test results do come back positive, local health departments will issue isolation orders and initiate contact tracing for each individual student or staff member.

-Exemptions from this rule include those travelers who are outside the state for less than 24-hours.
+Exemptions from this rule include those travelers who are outside the state for under 24 hours.
 However, these travelers must fill out a traveler form upon arrival to New York, and receive a COVID-19 test four days after returning.

-These updated New York State travel requirements officially went into effect on November 4, 2020.
+These updated New York travel requirements officially went into effect on November 4.

 County-by-county Coronavirus Tracker